 If you are just starting out it’s totally understandable that you may not be sure what you need to keep or even what bookkeeping is.
 The best tips I can give you to make your bookkeeping quick and easy are:

 - Open a separate business bank account

 - Set up a bookkeeping system, if you are just starting out then a simple spreadsheet will do.

 - Keep all your business receipts

 10. Set Up a Pension Plan

-When you work for someone they are responsible for deducting money every time they pay you to put into your pension, as well as making an extra contribution to top you up.
+When you work for someone, they are responsible for deducting money every time they pay you to put into your pension.
+This is in addition to making an extra contribution to top you up.
 It’s easy because you don’t have to think about making pension contributions.
 But when you set up a business, it’s up to you to organise a self-employed pension.

-Regardless of employment status, all UK residents are entitled to the full new State Pension, as long as they have paid sufficient national insurance during their lifetime.
-For the tax year 2020/2021 the state pension is £175.20 per week, paid monthly.
+Regardless of employment status, all UK residents are entitled to the full new State Pension, as long as they have paid sufficient National Insurance during their lifetime.
+For the tax year 2020/2021, the state pension is £175.20 per week, paid monthly.
 That means you’ll get £9,110.40 per year from the age of 65. £9,000 a year isn’t really enough for anyone to live off when they stop working!
-You definitely need a plan in place to top up this money when you stop working, so you’ll need to set up a private pension and start setting money aside to make sure you hit your retirement income goals.
+You definitely need a plan in place to top up this money when you stop working.
+Therefore, you’ll need to set up a private pension and start setting money aside to make sure you hit your retirement income goals.